2019

 Northern Care Alliance Oldham Clinical Commissioning Group Royal College of Nursing +1 more

-Concerns summary Lack of documented referral policies between nursing teams and staff shortages hindered continuity of care.
+Concerns summary (AI summary) Lack of documented referral policies between nursing teams and staff shortages hindered continuity of care.
 Hospital guidelines for anaemia management and iron infusion observation were not followed, compounded by unrecorded pharmacist-clinician discussions.

 Russell Bowry